 For the purpose of efficient management, the Fund has opted to have its microfinance assets managed by specific Investment Advisors under the supervision of the Investment Committee.
 Investment Advisors make investments on behalf of the Fund on the basis of approvals from the Investment Committee or the Board as the case may be.
 For more information please refer to section Investment process

 The Fund has appointed Innpact S.à r.l. (“Innpact”) as General Secretary to provide certain

 coordination services for the management of the Fund as well as certain other tasks.

-Innpact is particularly charged with the general coordination of the relationship between the Investment Managers and the Investment Committee, ensuring a timely process for the assessment by the Investment Committee of the investment proposals prepared by the various Investment Managers.
-Innpact also ensures that the Fund’s policies and procedures are kept up-to-date and are adhered to by the Investment Managers.
+Innpact is particularly charged with the general coordination of the relationship between the Investment Advisors and the Investment Committee, ensuring a timely process for the assessment by the Investment Committee of the investment proposals prepared by the various Investment Advisors.
+Innpact also ensures that the Fund’s policies and procedures are kept up-to-date and are adhered to by the Investment Advisors.

 Custodian Bank and Administrative Agent

 The Custodian Bank is responsible for the safekeeping of the assets of the Fund.
 The Administrative Agent shall perform all administrative duties that arise in connection with the administration of the Fund, including the entering into Loan Agreements, the issue and redemption of Shares and Notes, calculation of the Shares’ Net Asset Value, accounting and maintenance of the register of Shareholders, of Noteholders and of Lenders.

 Chatham Financial provides risk management advisory services to hard currency denominated investors

 who seek to make local currency investments in emerging and frontier markets.